What Is Porchetta And How To Cook It – A Complete Guide

 Remove the meat from the rotisserie and place it on a serving tray.
 Let the meat sit for about five minutes so that the meat has time to reabsorb its juices.
 Then, use a sharp knife to slice the meat into slices about 1/2 inch thick.
 Try to slice clear through from the top to the bottom of the roll so that each serving has pork belly and pork loin in it.

 Now that you know what is porchetta and how to cook it, we hope that you will want to try it at home.
+This Italian recipe is great for making a great Christmas dinner party, and your pork butt will surprise everyone with how tender meat can be.
 If you have enjoyed this tutorial, then please share it with your friends as they may want to try it at their cookout too.
 And of course don’t forget to write down your achievements in Cave Tools Cooking Journal!
 In my mind, this main entree is a great switch from the steaks, chicken and hotdogs served at most grilling parties.
 We would love to know if you decide to try this recipe, and any tips that you have for cooking porchetta at your house.

 Frequently Asked Questions